You have IRS debt and wonder whether you can file bankruptcy to erase the tax debt. This article is for you.

 Do You Want to Get Out of Debt via an IRS bankruptcy?

 If you have debts you cannot pay, you might have several debt relief options that can get rid of debts.
-Bankruptcy might be one debt-relief option, but there could be an alternative to bankruptcy for debt relief.
-To compare bankruptcy to other options, you may want to take a bankruptcy calculator to estimate whether you qualify and consider all of your options.
+Bankruptcy might be one debt-relief option, but there could be an alternative to bankruptcy for debt relief, such as tax debt relief.
+In tax debt relief, a tax professional will handle your case for your tax debts.
+Although it’s not certain, possible tax relief outcomes are an offer in compromise, an installment agreement, a penalty abatement, a non-collectible, or an alternative solution.

 Ascend helps consumers who want to get out of debt and stay out of debt.
 We offer several services that can help you deal with debt now and help you avoid getting back into debt in the future.